ibm-cloud-docs/ibm-spectrum-lsf/integrate-openldap-tutorial.md

 ## Before you begin
 {: #before-you-begin}

-Before you get started, be sure to review the following prerequisties:
+Before you get started, be sure to review the following prerequisites:

 ### General prerequisites
 {: #general-prerequisities}